Bedrock-OSS/regolith-docs/docs/project-configuration/project-config-file.md

 (project-config-file)=
 # Project Config File

-The configuration of Regolith project is stored inside of `config.json`, at the top level of your Regolith project.
-This file will be created when you run `regolith init`.
+The configuration for a Regolith project is stored in the `config.json` file located at the root level of your project.
+This file is automatically created when you run the `regolith init` command.

 ## Project Config Standard

-Regolith follows the [Project Config Standard](https://github.com/Bedrock-OSS/project-config-standard).
-This config is a shared format, used by programs that interact with Minecraft projects, such as ["bridge."](https://editor.bridge-core.app/).
+Regolith adheres to the [Project Config Standard](https://github.com/Bedrock-OSS/project-config-standard).
+This format is shared among various tools that interact with Minecraft projects, such as ["bridge."](https://editor.bridge-core.app/).

 ## Regolith Configuration

-Regolith builds on this standard with the addition of the `regolith` namespace, which is where all regolith-specific information is stored.
+Regolith extends the standard with the addition of a `regolith` namespace, where all Regolith-specific information is defined.

 Example configuration file:
 ```json